bwebster/resources/manager-readme.md

 Acting on every bit of feedback is not necessary.
 Instead, process it and decide for yourself which bits of feedback need action.

 Giving difficult feedback is a challenge for me, and something I'm actively working on.
 I'm still learning how to to it in a non-awkward fashion.
+Feedback on how I'm giving you feedback is greatly appreciated.

+## Things I'm Working Towards

+Here are the things I'm working on right now, as of Aug 2018.

 ### Performance